infinitaslearning/notion-translator/readme.md

 This action expects a Notion database with the following properties, this will become the

-  - Input: text
+  - Input: text, multi-selection
-  - Result: text
+  - Result: text, multi-selection
   - Status: checkbox
   - Language: text